 When an IoT attack comes out of nowhere, you don’t want to be the low-hanging fruit that’s easiest to exploit.
 You want to have the basics covered so as to limit the damage and support your response.

 I’m looking forward to roaming this brave new IoT world with my white hat and my little SDR device with its open source software.
 But, at the same time, I’m very concerned about the potential for destructive impacts far beyond anything we’ve seen yet.
 Make Hello Barbie wait in the lobby, just to be on the safe side…

+Explore our IoT security assessments service offering to learn more.
 To talk over your current security posture with respect to connected devices and your specific organizational risks from IoT devices, contact Pivot Point Security.